Indian Ocean raid: Japanese reaction

-Subsequently, the limit of Japanese operations in the Indian Ocean was against trade using submarines and armed merchant cruisers.
-Notably, a submarine group patrolling off East Africa attacked the harbour at Diego-Suarez, Madagascar, while the Allies were capturing the island.
-Ironically, the Allies were motivated by fears that the Japanese might establish a base there to attack trade.
-Overall, Japanese attacks on trade enjoyed some success, but after 1942 the presence of major Japanese naval units in the Indian Ocean virtually ceased.
+The limit of Japanese operations in the Indian Ocean was against trade using submarines and armed merchant cruisers.
+A submarine group patrolling off East Africa attacked the harbour at Diego-Suarez, Madagascar, while the Allies were fighting the Battle of Madagascar.
+The Allies were motivated by fears that the Japanese might establish a base there to attack trade.
+Japanese attacks on trade enjoyed some success, but after 1942 the presence of large Japanese naval units in the Indian Ocean virtually ceased.